Fitch downgrades US credit rating, citing mounting debt and political divisions

 The rating was cut Tuesday one notch to AA+ from AAA, the highest possible rating.
 The new rating is still well into investment grade.

 The decision illustrates one way that growing political polarization and repeated Washington standoffs over spending and taxes could end up costing U.S. taxpayers.
+A lower credit rating, over time, could raise borrowing costs for the U.S. government.

-In 2011, the ratings agency Standard & Poors stripped the U.S. of its prize AAA rating and also pointed to partisan divisions that made it difficult for the world’s biggest economy to control spending or raise taxes enough to reduce its debt.
+It’s only the second time in the nation’s history that its credit rating has been cut.
+In 2011, the ratings agency Standard & Poor’s stripped the U.S. of its prize AAA rating after a prolonged fight over the government’s borrowing limit.

-Reduced credit ratings over time could raise borrowing costs for the U.S. government.
 The Government Accountability Office, in a 2012 report, estimated that the 2011 budget standoff raised Treasury’s borrowing costs by $1.3 billion that year.

-At the same time, the size of the U.S. economy and historic stability of the U.S. government has kept its borrowing costs low, even after the Standard & Poor’s downgrade.
+At the same time, the huge size of the U.S. economy and historic stability of the federal government has kept its borrowing costs low.
+Global investors often flock to U.S. Treasury securities during periods of economic turmoil, lowering the interest rate paid by the U.S. government.

+Fitch had warned May 24 that it could remove the government’s triple-A rating as Congress again struggled to raise the borrowing limit.
+A deal was reached nearly a week later that suspended the limit and cut about $1.5 trillion from the government deficit over the next decade.

 Fitch cited the worsening political divisions around spending and tax policy as a key reason for its decision.
 It said U.S. governance has declined relative to other highly rated countries and it noted “repeated debt limit standoffs and last-minute resolutions.”